V0nzy/v0nzy.github.io/_posts/2024-02-19-VL-Intercept.md

 ![_install](/assets/img/VL-Intercept/file_upload.png)

-Next up is setting up responder with a SMB listener to get the NTLMv2 hash of the Kathryn.Spencer Domain User:
+Next, I set up Responder with an SMB listener to capture the NTLMv2 hash of the Kathryn.Spencer Domain User:

 ![_install](/assets/img/VL-Intercept/responder.png)

-We can't relay the connection to the Domain Controller before SMB Signing is enabled by default.
-However I always check this to make sure.
+Sadly I can't relay the connection to the Domain Controller because SMB Signing is enabled.
+However I always make sure to check this using netexec:

 ![_install](/assets/img/VL-Intercept/signing_enabled.png)

-So instead of relaying the connection lets try to check it using hashcat.
-I put the contents of the hash in a file called hash.txt and ran it against rockyout.txt like so:
+Despite SMB Signing being enabled by default on the Domain Controller, which prevents direct connection relaying, I decided to attempt  cracking the hash with hashcat:

 ```bash
 hashcat -a 0 -m 5600 hash.txt /opt/rockyou.txt
 ```